 Alas, for some reason, there are no known reports of a DPC cohort being older than its FFS counterpart.
 Also, perhaps for some related reason, it often appears that employer DPC cohorts are younger than their FFS counterparts.

 In some cases, DPC advocates make an effort to show that a presumably large percentage of a DPC cohort have multiple chronic conditions, but reliably matched data from the corresponding FFS counterpart cohort has not, to our knowledge, been reported.
 Indeed, a DPC advocate promoting the very poster-child clinic studied by Milliman once sarcastically dismissed the idea of cherry-picking by pointing to the chronic conditions of the DPC’s patients — while noting that “control group data is not available”.
 Really!
-Since Milliman presented that very control group data in May, we’ve had no comment by that author.
+Since Milliman presented that very control group data in May, we’ve heard no comment by that author.

 Does any of these methods have any significant built in distortion against direct primary care?
 Does direct primary care make younger?
 Did receiving direct primary care in one year lower claims costs for the preceding year?

 1 A masterful extention of that argument came in a tweet from one DPC thought leader, who was asked about the lack of risk-adjustment in a just-published savings claim for his own DPC practice.
-He invited the inquirer to consult DPI NInja “or spend $100,000 to prove them right or wrong.”
+He invited the inquirer to consult DPI Ninja “or spend $100,000 to prove them right or wrong.”
 Is this how he plans to answer employers who’ve read Milliman’s advice for employers?

 2 Interestingly, Milliman recorded that adjustment using Rx in this particular case was more favorable for DPC than using age-sex adjustment.